hypo69/hypo/pytest/gemini/src/utils/string/normalizer.ru.md

 2. Ensure you have `pytest` installed (`pip install pytest`).
 3. Run `pytest test_normalizer.py` from your terminal.

 This revised solution provides a much more robust and comprehensive test suite for the provided Python code.
 Remember to adapt the fixtures and tests to match the actual implementation of the functions in your `normalizer.py` file.
-Crucially, the new tests demonstrate the handling of various inputs that could lead to potential errors.
+Crucially, the new tests demonStarte the handling of various inputs that could lead to potential errors.